How To Use A Foam Roller Before And After A Workout

 Why Is Foam Rolling Good For YouWhen you use a foam roller before and after workouts, you increase blood circulation and loosen tight muscles and connecting tissues.
 In turn, you can enjoy the advantages of reduced pain and discomfort and improved performance.

 Improve PerformanceMyofascial release refers to directing tissues and systems that have suffered from strains and injuries over time toward metabolic and morphologic improvement.
 The Journal of Strength and Conditioning Research published a study that discussed the positive impact of using foam rollers to release tension in these soft tissues.
-In turn, this therapy helps to restore muscle length–tension relationships and allow for a better warm-up routine before a workout.
-It can also help speed recovery from injuries.
+In turn, this therapy helps to restore muscle length-tension relationships and allow for a better warm-up routine before a workout.
+It can also help speed up recovery from injuries.

 Lessen Recovery Time